353solutions/learn-go-by-writing-rest-apis/step_04/README.md

 cleanup
 ```

-`defer`ed are called in reverse order of invocation.
+`defer`ed are called in reverse order of declaration.
 Here's an example of
-making sure we closed a file once we opened it.
+making sure we close a file once we open it.

 ```go
 file, err := os.Open("defer.go")